Skip to Content

 Released under a Creative Commons license by Malcolm Jacobson – www.24track.net

-Port Douglas is a good place to go to in Queensland if you’re looking for some great beaches.
+Port Douglas is a good place to go to in Queensland if you’re looking for some spectacular beaches.

 It’s a great location if you want to see some of the best places to visit in Queensland, as Port Douglas is close to both the Great Barrier Reef and the Daintree Rainforest.